Top 7 Things to do in Cottonwood, Arizona

 • Carlson Creek Winery—Another winery with a Scottsdale location in case you want to continue on.

-Wine lovers will absolutely love Cottonwood.
+Wine lovers will love Cottonwood.
 The wineries offer a really nice range of wines, showcasing some of the best of what Arizona offers.
-And even if you’re not a wine aficionado, you’ll gain an appreciation for the grape.
+And even if you’re not a wine enthusiast, you’ll gain an appreciation for the grape.

 For a fun hop-on hop-off tour of the Verde Valley wineries, check out this tour!
 It’s a great option to go wine tasting in the area without having to drive.
 Or explore the wineries in luxury on this tour.

 For a fun little walk through the past, check out the Hippie Emporium.
-If you were alive in the 60s and 70s, this place will feel like going home to that time.
+If you were alive in the ’60s and ’70s, this place would feel like going home to that time.
 If not, you get a great taste of what it must have been like then.

 Hippie Emporium

-You might expect that any small town packed full of incredible wineries might have some fantastic restaurants.
+You might expect that any small town packed with incredible wineries might have fantastic restaurants.
 If so, you’d be right!
-There are a number of really great restaurants in Cottonwood just a stone’s throw from the wineries on Main Street.
+There are several really great restaurants in Cottonwood, just a stone’s throw from the wineries on Main Street.
 And no, it’s not just the wine talking!

 There are several “lick your plate clean” establishments, and we didn’t even get to eat our way through every place!
 Our top favorites are listed here, but check below for more information:

-We were told Nic’s Italian Steak and Crab House is great for upscale far from a local, and that The Tavern is a solid contender as well.
+We were told Nic’s Italian Steak and Crab House is great for upscale far from a local and that The Tavern is also a solid contender.
 If we had more time, we would have checked these places out (while probably hitting Crema a third time!)

 And, on your way out of town, stop at Romano’s Panaderia for some tasty Mexican pastries.
 Yum.